What does PFIC stand for?

 Cholestasis: Poor bile flow and build-up of substances in the liver that would normally be carried out of the liver into bile and then the intestines

-Progressive familial intrahepatic cholestasis (PFIC) is an umbrella term used to refer to a family of genetic liver diseases that present with intrahepatic cholestasis.
+Progressive familial intrahepatic cholestasis (PFIC) is an umbrella term.
+It refers to a family of genetic liver diseases that present with intrahepatic cholestasis.
 These include:

 - FIC1 deficiency (ATP8B1 mutations, PFIC 1, BRIC 1)